Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 - Connect to JupyterLab, open a notebook, and select the AI Unlimited kernel.

 :::note
-If you don't have JupyterLab or the AI Unlimited kernel, see [Jupyter installaton options](/docs/advanced/jupyterlab).
+If you don't have JupyterLab or the AI Unlimited kernel, see [Jupyter installation options](/docs/advanced/jupyterlab).
 :::

 ## Connect, and run your first workload